u-siem/u-siem-core/README.md

 OpnSense supports blocking IPs with a simple API-REST call, the same for Cortex XDR.
 For PaloAlto: https://panos.pan.dev/docs/apis/panos_dag_qs
 Work in progress: define a custom trait that can be used with a common component as to simplify design.
 So we only need to import a library that defines the actions to be done (like an API call) and works in any custom SOAR component.

-### BehavourNode
-This component is intended to sent events to a custom processing pipeline of your own.
-It can do anything you like.

 An idea: Apply multiple simple rules (like DarkTrace) does to calculate the threat score associated with the event.
 That score is added to the total score of a user in a period of time (Slicing Window).
 It will be implemented in redis wit a ScoreSet of users-scores in periods of 15 min with each removed after 24 hours by default.